 Encompass is a partnership between the Police, Local Authority and Education.
-Working together to safeguard children, the Police will inform us about any domestic abuse incident where a child or young person has been present.
-In the short term this will enable us to take appropriate steps to support students during what could be an emotionally difficult day.
-In its simplest form, they are given some leeway, comfort, and support.
-Early Help will also be considered to offer a holistic package of support to families experiencing domestic abuse.
+Working together to safeguard children, the Police will inform us after a domestic abuse incident where there are children related to either of the adult parties involved.
+This enables us to take appropriate steps to safeguard and support students during what could be a difficult day.
+In its simplest form, they are given some leeway, comfort, support and interventions where appropriate.
+If Social Care are not working with the family, Early Help will be considered to offer a holistic package of support to students and their family.

-We can gain free advice from an Education Psychologist about how best to offer support.
-OE Teachers' National Helpline on 0204 513 9990.
+We can gain free advice and support from the OE Teachers' National Helpline on 0204 513 9990.
 Resources are available through encompass on their website.
 See flow chart appendix 15.